NorthStarUAS/ImageAnalysis/scripts/README.md

     captures this relationship.
 Bad matches can still slip through if they lie on this line.

-    ### Essential filter
+    ### Essential filter (*)

     Seems to better handle variations off plane while still being pretty robust and rejecting false matches.
 (Only available with OpenCV3?)
 The Essential matrix is a more recent discovery and encapsulates the camera calibration matrices as well.
 Thus it can also be used to derive relative poses of the two images.
+Results in a few percent fewer matches, but fewer outlier matches.
+    Initial optimization may also be slightly tighter.
+This is my favorite filter right now.

   ## 4b-clean-and-reset-matches.py